 2. 78% of reps who use social selling practices outsell their peers.

-Let’s face it, sales is a competitive field, and it’s better to be at the head of the pack than lagging behind.
+Let’s face it, sales is a competitive field, and it’s better to be at the head of the pack, with a successful social selling program than lagging behind.
 Social selling can give sales professionals that edge, to stay at the top of their field and outperform the competition.
 It is, quite simply, the advantage you need.

 3. 84% of B2B executives use social media to research purchase decisions.